MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 If you are migrating code from older versions of the management libraries, see the following details:

-- If you use the `ServicePrincipalCredentials` class, see [How to authenticate - use token credentials](azure-sdk-authenticate.md#authentication-with-token-credentials).
+- If you use the `ServicePrincipalCredentials` class, see [How to authenticate - use token credentials](azure-sdk-authenticate.md#authenticate-with-token-credentials).
 - The names of async APIs have changed as described on [Library usage patterns - asynchronous operations](azure-sdk-library-usage-patterns.md#asynchronous-operations).
-Simply said, the names of async APIs in newer libraries start with `begin_`; in most cases the signature is the same otherwise.
+Simply said, the names of async APIs in newer libraries start with `begin_`.
+In most cases, the API signature remains the same.

 ## Connect to and use Azure resources with client libraries